Nextiva / Blog / Business Communication

 Gmail or Office 365

-Email isn’t going away for practically all companies, but it is getting better.
+Email isn’t going away for practically all companies, but it is improving.
 A reliable email platform is a must-have to engage with customers and prospects.
 It’s a universal communication technology for exchanging messages.

 Moving your company to a cloud-based email platform like Microsoft Office 365 or Google G Suite doesn’t take much.
 At a practical level, just a few quick updates to your domain settings, and you can be up and running.
 These email services provide well-known email apps like Outlook and Gmail.

-Teleworkers also need to manage calendars across different time zones, send and receive emails, and check them from mobile devices.
+Teleworkers must also manage calendars across different time zones, send and receive emails, and check them from mobile devices.
 Both email platforms provide reliable connectivity over Wi-Fi, LTE, and wired connections.

 Mixmax